Archversee/CSC3106_Group_BM/README.md

 # CSC3106 Mini-Project - Authentication Log Analysis and Defensive Response
 Group BM

-Neo Sun Wei
-Soh Jian Ping
-Gerald Tan Hau Qing
-Jiong Xiang Ethan Ng
+Neo Sun Wei, Soh Jian Ping, Gerald Tan Hau Qing, Jiong Xiang Ethan Ng

 This folder contains the reproducibility package for both parts of the mini-project: the Part 1 analysis script, the Part 2 detection/response script, their generated outputs, and this README.